African-American / Black History Tours

 Tour E —(South Side) – Sunnyside and Ranches

 Visit three or four local African-American ranches.
 Learn of the contribution of Blacks in rural Texas as cowboys and owners of ranches.
 You might have an opportunity to see some roping and ride a horse!
 You will also see the last subdivision established in Houston to be a segregated African American community.
+Separate fees exist for admission to the American Cowboy Museum and ranches.

 Tour F — A Plantation and Independence Heights